chatsagnik/Abeyance/README.md

 completes a part of an instruction in parallel.
 The stages are connected to each other to form a pipe - instructions enter at one end, progress through the stages, and exit at the other end.\
-Before we proceed, a few important things to note about pipelines are:
+Before I proceed, a few important things to note about pipelines are:

 -   Pipelining does not decrease latency or the time for individual instruction execution.